Sometimes a simple storage solution is all that's needed to create more organisation in your kitchen. Here's how a quick trick worked for me...

 - organising everything as it is put it back in place.

-One thing that has always frustrated me with our current kitchen, though, is that even though my 4 small drawers are organised within an inch of their lives, they still seemed so chockablock!
+One thing that has always frustrated me about our current kitchen is that even though my 4 small drawers are organised within an inch of their lives, they still seemed so chock-a-block!
 Yet, I couldn't seem to get rid of anything because I did actually use all of the cooking utensils contained within the drawers.

 Baking tools includes measuring cups and spoons, spatulas, cupcake liners, piping bags, cookie cutters etc.

 I realised that it would make much more sense to have the utensils I use when I'm cooking close-at-hand, rather than having to rummage through drawers searching for what I needed.
 And the ideal place for these tools was in the cooking zone, right next to the stove-top!

 I picked up one of these pots from Ikea.
 They are actually planter pots, but can be used for lots of different purposes, and come in a range of different sizes.
 The one I chose is nice and tall, and is wide enough to fit quite a few utensils.